pyroscope/rtorrent-ps/docs/RtorrentExtended.md

      or alternatively use `--to-view tagged` to populate the `tagged` view, then deselect some items interactively with the `.` key, and finally mass-control the rest.
   1. You can use the `purge=` and `cull=` commands (on a Ctrl-X prompt) for deleting the current item and its (incomplete) data.
+  1. ``Ctrl-g`` shows the tags of an item (as managed by ``rtcontrol``); ``tag.add=‹tag›`` and ``tag.rm=‹tag›`` can be used to change the set of tags, both also show the new set of tags after changing them.
+  1. Trackers are scraped regularly (active items relatively often, inactive items including closed ones seldomly), so that the display of downloads / seeders / leechers is not totally outdated.

 > ✪ _Do not forget to set the value of `pyro.extended` to 1!_